DiscordAnalytics/docs/en/get-started/advanced-usage/README.md

 # Advanced usage

-A few articles on howto get the most out of Discord Analytics.
+A few articles on how to get the most out of Discord Analytics.

 :::cards
 ::card Teams --- What could be better than collaboration?
 Give whoever you want access to your robot's stats in total security! ::